Jari-Pekka: If we talk now about Ramones things.

 Jari-Pekka: He has written with Stiv Bators too.

-originally with Stiv Bators.
+do it originally with Stiv Bators.

 (Jari-Pekka's note: as I wrote before, Dee Dee Ramone and Stiv recorded